tomswartz07/grafana-sdr-weather/dump1090/README.md

                         The number of seconds to wait after a failed connection attempt before trying again.
 Defaults to 5.0
-  --verbose VERBOSE     Print out the messages as they're received.
+  --verbose             Print out the messages as they're received.
 Defaults
-                        to False
+                        to quiet output.

 ```